 Her Oscar win for Shakespeare in Love in 1999 cemented her status as Hollywood royalty.
 But the moment that should have been pure triumph exposed something crucial about her psychology.

 "I realized I didn't love acting that much as it turns out," she later admitted.
-The very night she won the industry's highest honor, she felt empty.
-For a Type 1, achieving the goal doesn't silence the inner critic.
-It just reveals the next imperfection.
+The night she won the industry's highest honor, she felt empty.
+Achieving the goal didn't bring satisfaction.
+It just revealed the next imperfection.

 "I never took a break," she recalled.
 "I kind of burned myself out a little bit."

-She didn't know how to say no. Didn't bring strategy to her choices.
-She just kept going.
-The Type 1's compulsive work ethic overriding any instinct for self-preservation.
+She didn't know how to say no. The Type 1's compulsive work ethic overrode any instinct for self-preservation.

-The Brad Pitt breakup reveals another Type 1 pattern.
+The Brad Pitt breakup reveals another pattern.
 According to biographer Amy Odell, Gwyneth viewed Pitt as lacking the refinement she was accustomed to.
 "He was brought up very religious, in Missouri," Odell writes.
-"She thought he wasn't sophisticated enough for her.
-She thought she was smarter, better educated, more sophisticated."
+"She thought he wasn't sophisticated enough for her."

-But Gwyneth's own telling is pure Type 1 self-criticism: "I was a kid and I wasn't ready.
+But Gwyneth's own telling flipped the lens inward: "I was a kid and I wasn't ready.
 He was too good for me.
 I was too young and didn't know what I was doing."
-The inner critic turned the lens inward.
-Not "he wasn't right for me" but "I wasn't good enough."
+Not "he wasn't right for me."
+Instead: "I wasn't good enough."

 Motherhood gave her a new mission.
 But the real pivot came two years earlier, with tragedy.